redhat-openstack/website/source/testday/rdo-test-day-liberty-01.html.md

 This will be coordinated through the #rdo channel on Freenode, and through this website and the rdo-list mailing list.

-We'll be testing the second Icehouse milestone release.
+We'll be testing the second Liberty milestone release.
 If you can do any testing on your own ahead of time, that will help ensure that everyone isn't encountering the same problems.